jmurray2011/paksmith/README.md

 ├── manifest.yml.j2
 └── vars.yml
 ```
-- This is a working project that can be used via `python paksmith.py build /path/to/your/project`
+- This is a working project that can be used via `paksmith build /path/to/your/project`
 - `manifest.yml` contains the package information, tasks, files, templates, and scripts.
 - `manifest.yml.j2` is an example `manifest.yml` template.
 If this file is present it will be automatically rendered with variables from `vars.yml`, and any existing `manifest.yml` will be overwritten.
 - `vars.yml` contains variables that can be used in Jinja2 templates.